 As the bill is written, yes.
 Not only on Colorado’s professional teams but also the state’s colleges.

 The list includes:

 Yes.
-There will be a lot of competition between CO sports betting apps, and a lot of opportunities to grab a welcome bonus.
+There is and will be a lot of competition between CO sports betting apps, and a lot of opportunities to grab a welcome bonus.
 These take several forms: